huydangg/xlsx2html/README.md

 make
 ```

+### Important: Save the XLSX file again in LibreOffice before you run this tool to work well.

 ## Usage:

 ```
-./xlsxmagic
+./xlsxmagic --help
 ```

 ## Features

+* Many number formats (include datetime, decimal and more).
+* Multi fonts in one cell.
+* Multi sheets.
 * Native HTML text with precise font and location.
-* Flexible output: all-in-one HTML or on demand page loading (needs JavaScript).
-* Supporting links, types, fonts, images and [more...]
+* Supporting links, types, fonts, images, boders and [more...]

 ## TODO:

+[x] Support Mircosoft Office template
+[x] Multi-thread